-- Take painkillers and antibiotics as prescribed;
+- Take painkillers and antibiotics as prescribed

-- Do not smoke or reduce the number of cigarettes as possible as it may inhibit healing;
+- Do not smoke or reduce the number of cigarettes as possible as it may inhibit healing

-- Refrain from spitting, rinse forcefully or drink with a straw in the first 24 hours to avoid dislocating the blood clot formed in the socket.
+- Refrain from spitting, rinse forcefully or drink with a straw in the first 24 hours to avoid dislocating the blood clot formed in the socket

-- Rest for the day or until the anesthetic fades off.
+- Rest for the day or until the anesthetic fades off

-An extraction should not be painful, and if the patient experiences pain during the procedure, the patient should let the dentist know to adjust the procedure.
-If the patient experiences severe pain and bleeding that does not stop after the first 24 hours from the procedure, it is necessary to contact the dentist for further instructions.
-For more information on tooth extractions in Lombard, contact our office today.
+A tooth extraction should not be painful, and if the patient experiences pain during the procedure, the patient should let the dentist so adjustments can be made.
+If the patient experiences severe pain and bleeding that does not stop after the first 24 hours from the procedure, contact our office for further instructions.
+If you are in need of a dental extraction in Lombard, call our office today to schedule an appointment.